 When one is good at something, doing it gives fun back.
 Cedric loved pumping.
 He observed what happened when he was pumping and where to modify his movements to get better.

 For example: He noticed when he kept his body long and thin after the expulsion, he would move further without doing anything.
-He also realised, he did not have to pump constantly to stay up.
+He also realised, he did not have to pump always to stay up.
 Every now and then was sufficient.

 Another discovery was: When he pursed the ends of his tentacles around the opening he could go a smidgen faster, and when he pointed the pursed end a bit sidewards, he could go in curves.
 Sergey was very impressed when Cedric showed him his trick.

 The best thing was when he expulsed very hard to go fast.
-Then the loose ends would flutter and it would tickle him, a new sensation he liked very much and it made him laugh like never before.
-The downside was, with all this laughter, he lost his concentration and there was no way to pump any further.
+Then the loose ends would flutter, and it would tickle him, a new sensation he liked very much, and it made him laugh like never before.
+The downside was, with all this laughter, he lost his concentration, and there was no way to pump any further.